 I had trouble getting sharp photos of the Common Grackle but these images are good enough for identification and documentation purposes.

 Even though Common Grackles aren’t considered “rare” enough to submit to the Utah Birds Record Committee my sighting of this species still got me excited.
-On top of that I identified and pointed the grackle out to a friend and they got a lifer bird from it.
+On top of that I identified and pointed the grackle out to another person and they got a lifer bird from it.

 Adult male Rusty Blackbird at Glover Pond, Farmington Bay WMA, Davis County, UtahAdult male Rusty Blackbird at Glover Pond – Nikon D500, f7.1, 1/1000, ISO 500, Nikkor 500mm VR with 1.4x TC, natural light